-- 2-1.4 Responsibility for adequate educational resource materials for education of the residents, including access to an adequate health science library and electronic reference sources. - 2-1.5 Responsibility for selection of residents and ensuring that all appointed residents meet the minimum eligibility requirements, unless the program is sponsored by a federal service utilizing a centralized resident selection process. - 2-1.6 Maintenance of appropriate records of the program, including resident and patient statistics, institutional agreements, and resident records.
+2-1.4 Responsibility for adequate educational resource materials for education of the residents, including access to an adequate health science library and electronic reference sources.

+- Consistent use of a national curriculum (e.g., SCORE). - Curricula developed aligned with the blueprint of a national in-service examinations or board certification examinations. - 2-1.5 Responsibility for selection of residents and ensuring that all appointed residents meet the minimum eligibility requirements, unless the program is sponsored by a federal service utilizing a centralized resident selection process. - 2-1.6 Maintenance of appropriate records of the program, including resident and patient statistics, institutional agreements, and resident records.